 Also Known as

+What are Tomatoes?
 There are few vegetables that better mark the summer months than the sweet juiciness of a vine-ripened tomato.
 Although tomatoes are now available year-round, the truly wonderful qualities of tomatoes are the best when they are in season from July through September.

 Tomatoes have fleshy internal segments filled with slippery seeds surrounded by a watery matrix.
 They can be red, yellow, orange, green, purple, or brown in color.
 Although tomatoes are fruits in a botanical sense, they don't have the dessert quality sweetness of other fruits.
 Instead they have a subtle sweetness that is complemented by a slightly bitter and acidic taste.
 Cooking tempers the acid and bitter qualities in tomatoes and brings out their warm, rich, sweetness.